Static-X: Formation, Wisconsin Death Trip and Machine (1994–2001)

 Static-X was founded in 1994 after the disbandment of Wayne Static's prior band, Deep Blue Dream.
 Static played in the band in the late 1980s with future Smashing Pumpkins frontman Billy Corgan.
-However, when the Smashing Pumpkins began to gain popularity, Corgan made the choice to commit all of his attention to The Smashing Pumpkins, and the band eventually disbanded.
+However, when the Smashing Pumpkins began to gain popularity, Corgan made the choice to commit all of his attention to The Smashing Pumpkins, and Deep Blue Dream eventually disbanded.
 Static and Ken Jay later moved to Los Angeles to start a new band with guitarist Emerson Swinford, whom they had met through their mutual friend, Chicago singer-songwriter, PJ Olsson.
-They formed a band called Drill, which included Tony Campos on bass and started performing in the LA music scene.
+They formed a band called Battery and released a demo tape as a trio.
+Tony Campos then joined the band on bass, and thus they changed their name to Drill.
+Another demo tape was released around the same time.
 After Swinford left to pursue touring and session work, they recruited guitarist Koichi Fukuda, and renamed the band Static; however, during the recording of their debut album, they realized there were multiple other bands named Static, and subsequently renamed the band to Static-X.

 Static-X signed with Warner Bros.
 Records in early 1998, and released their debut album, Wisconsin Death Trip, on March 23, 1999.
 Soon after, they released their first single "Push It", followed by "I'm with Stupid" and "Bled for Days" in 2000.
 Static-X toured strictly in support of the album and twice performed on Ozzfest, supporting Fear Factory.
 In the following year, a promotional EP, The Death Trip Continues, was also released.

 The band toured heavily in support of the album, with Static recounting: